 Meet Karl

-He has earned a national reputation for his policy work on a host of issues ranging from land conservation, consumer financial protection, and corporate accountability to voting rights, student loan forgiveness, and comprehensive immigration reform.
+An accomplished non-profit executive and award-winning public policy specialist, he has earned a national reputation for his work on various issues ranging from consumer financial protection and land conservation to student lending and government ethics.

-Most recently, as executive director of consumer watchdog Allied Progress, Karl drove to Washington every morning to fight the former Trump administration over its refusal to help struggling Americans targeted by predatory payday lenders, unscrupulous student loan processors, and other financial scammers.
+Most recently, as executive director of consumer watchdog Allied Progress, Karl drove to Washington every morning to help struggling Americans targeted by predatory payday lenders, unscrupulous student loan processors, and other financial scammers.

-In 2019, Karl was elected to represent Providence District on the Fairfax County School Board, ultimately garnering more votes than any candidate for that office in the district’s history and becoming the first openly LGBTQIA+ person elected to local office in Virginia’s largest county.
+In 2019, Karl was elected to represent Providence District on the School Board, garnering more votes than any candidate for that office in the district’s history.
+In 2023, he was re-elected by an even wider margin.
+He is the first openly LGBTQIA+ person elected to local office in Virginia’s largest county.

-On the School Board, Karl has championed efforts to address COVID learning loss, increase teacher and staff pay, expand access to advanced academics and other opportunities, teach accurate history, bring additional resources to local schools, protect school libraries from censorship, and center equity and inclusion.
+On the School Board, Karl has championed efforts to address learning loss, close achievement and opportunity gaps, recruit and retain world-class educators with increased pay, expand access to advanced academics and other enrichment opportunities, teach accurate history, oppose book bans, and ensure all students have safe and inclusive schools.

-Additionally, he has been at the forefront of efforts to eliminate literacy gaps, creatively address school overcrowding, prevent gun violence, protect LGBTQ+ students, keep immigrant families together, rename schools that honored the Confederacy, encourage energy conservation and reinvest the savings in our students, and give teachers and school staff a seat at the table through collective bargaining.
+Additionally, he has been at the forefront of efforts to eliminate literacy gaps, prevent gun violence, support LGBTQIA+ students, keep immigrant students and their families together, rename schools that honored the Confederacy, address climate change, and give teachers and school staff a seat at the table through collective bargaining.

-Karl is the School Board’s congressional liaison and serves on its Audit and Public Engagement Committees.
-In past years, he has been the City of Fairfax School Board and Virginia General Assembly liaison.
-Additionally, Karl has chaired the Board’s Public Engagement and Governance Committees and served as one of its two representatives on the Joint Environmental Task Force, which works with the Board of Supervisors to address climate and sustainability issues.
+In addition to being a past member of the Board’s Audit Committee, he has been a member of and chaired the Public Engagement and Governance committees.
+Karl was also one of the Board’s two representatives on the Joint Environmental Task Force (JET), which worked with the Board of Supervisors and community members to address climate and sustainability issues.

 Or